 How are persons with disabilities geographically dispersed or concentrated in the jurisdiction and region, including R/ECAPs and other segregated areas identified in previous sections?

-Describe whether these geographic patterns vary for persons with each type of disability or for persons with disabilities in different age ranges.
+Describe whether these geographic patterns vary for persons with each type of disability or for persons with disabilities in different age ranges for the jurisdiction and region.

 Housing Accessibility